5 questions for the first-time homebuyer

 "Establish what you feel you could afford based on your budget," says Huss.
 "Once you make that phone call and the loan officer tells you what you qualify for, the temptation to go higher is real."

-Before cashing in on the first-time homebuyer tax credit, ask yourself these five questions.
+Before diving into the housing market, ask yourself these five questions.